-- In a medium-sized bowl, mix cornflour and cold water well until dissolved.
-Add flour and whisk to combine until a smooth but thick batter is formed.
-Place panko breadcrumbs in a clean medium-sized bowl.
+- In a medium-sized bowl, stir cornflour in cold water until dissolved.
+Whisk in flour until a smooth and thick batter is formed.
+Place panko breadcrumbs in a separate bowl or plate.

 - Heat vegetable oil in a pan on high heat until sizzling (use enough oil to cover at least half of the tofu in thickness).
 You can use a small pan and fry the tofu in batches.

 - Dip each tofu slice in the batter, then into the panko breadcrumbs, covering the tofu thoroughly and evenly.
 Carefully, place the tofu in sizzling oil and fry for 2-3 minutes on each side until golden brown.
-Transfer to a plate lined with kitchen paper to drain excess oil.
+Transfer to a wire rack to drain excess oil.

-- Heat vegetable oil in medium-sized pot on medium-high heat.
-Add onions and carrots and sauté for 6-7 minutes, until onions are soft and translucent.
+- Heat vegetable oil in a medium-sized saucepan.
+Add onions and sauté for 6-7 minutes until soft and translucent.

-- Add ginger, garlic, turmeric, brown sugar, chilli flakes, and curry powder and sauté for another 2 minutes, stirring constantly using a wooden spoon (be careful not to burn the garlic).
+- Add carrots, ginger, garlic, turmeric, brown sugar, chilli flakes, flour, and curry powder and sauté for another 2 minutes, stirring constantly using a wooden spoon.

-- Add coconut cream and vegetable stock and simmer for 20 minutes on medium-low heat.
+- Add coconut cream and vegetable stock and simmer for 20 minutes on medium-low heat, or until carrots are soft and cooked through.
 Sauce should be thick for the curry.
-You can add more water if you’d like a thinner consistency.
+Add some water if you’d like a thinner consistency.

-- Remove from heat and transfer to a glass bowl and cool completely.
-Once cooled, place in food processor/ blender and pulse until smooth (you may need to do this in batches).
+- Remove curry from heat and leave to cool.
+Once cooled, place in food processor/ blender (or use an immersion blender) and pulse until smooth (you may need to do this in batches).

-- Serve with rice and fried tofu (sauce may need to be reheated before serving).
+- Reheat the curry sauce and serve with rice and fried tofu.
 Top with chopped parsley and sesame seeds as desired.